Teddy Osei: Osibisa

-In 1969, Osei, Amarfio, and MacTontoh came together with other musicians that they had been previously acquainted with to form Osibisa.
+In 1969, Osei, Amarfio, and Mac Tontoh came together with other London based musicians that they had been previously acquainted with to form Osibisa.

 The new band derived its name from osibisaaba, the name given to the style of music that was a fusion of "palm-wine" music and traditional Fante fisherman's traditional music.
 In its early stages Osibisa had neither an agent nor a manager.
-The band played at psychedelic venues around London while it tried to find financial support.
-During this period Osei played flute and African drums as well as saxophone.
+The band played at psychedelic venues around London while it tried to find financial and managerial support, eventually being picked up by Gerry and Lillian Bron of Bronze Music Management.
+During this period Osei played flute and African drums as well as saxophone.The Bron’s managed to secure a deal with MCA Records with help from an encouraging Stevie Wonder who was an early fan of the band.

-The band became an instant success, producing several songs that reached the British top-ten.
+Signing with MCA for a multi album worldwide deal that included a young Tony Visconti in the producers chair for the first two albums, the band became an instant success, later producing several songs that reached the British top-ten.
 They were even more popular when playing live.
 During the late 1970s they played on several international tours to India, Japan, Australia, New Zealand and several African countries.
-In 1980 the band played at a concert celebrating the independence of Zimbabwe.
-However, by the early 1980s, it had begun to lose popularity, and also had differences with its recording agents.
-Several members left the band, although Osei continued to perform.
-Despite their decline in popularity, Osibisa continue to perform today.
+In 1980, the band played at a concert celebrating the independence of Zimbabwe.
+However, by the mid 1980s, it had begun to lose some popularity but remained popular in India and other territories.
+Member change was common within the band, although Osei always continued to perform.
+Despite their decline in popularity, Osibisa continue to perform and record today.